apache/drill/_docs/odbc-jdbc-interfaces/using-odbc-on-linux-and-mac-os-x/030-configuring-connections-on-linux-and-mac-os-x.md

 You can locate the configuration files in your home directory, or in` /opt/mapr/drillobdc/Setup`.

-**Note:** The installer for the Mac OS X version of the driver creates a sample User DSN, that some driver managers use, in the following files:
+{% include startnote.html %}The installer for the Mac OS X version of the driver creates a sample User DSN, that some driver managers use, in the following files:{% include endnote.html %}

   * `~/Library/ODBC/odbc.ini`
   * `~/.odbc.ini`